CorruptBandit/Save-Image-as-Type/README.md

 When you install this extension, it will request permissions on a per-click basis.
 This means that the extension will only have access to the current site when you actively use it.

-If you wish to avoid the per-click permission request, you can allow access for all sites in the extension settings.
-This will enable the extension to work seamlessly across different websites.
+If you wish to avoid the per-click permission request, you should consider using the original extension, as this is privacy focused.

-You can manage these permissions in your Chromium browser's settings by finding this extension and clicking on the "Details" button.
-From there, you can adjust the site access settings according to your preferences.

 ## Minimum Chromium Version